BertilleT/BertilleT/README.md

-👋 Hi, I’m Bertille and I am currently interested by 5 fields : data, environment-computer science relation, cryptography, network, and hardware.
+👋 Hi, I’m a student in computer science anf information system engineering, and I am currently interested by 5 fields : data, environment-computer science relation, cryptography, network, and hardware.

 - **Data** : I know Python + numpy to proccess data, R + ggplot to visualize data.
 I want to improve my knowledges in IA (what is inside the black box of machine learning algorithm ?), and to learn more about data-journalism